 Best ports: Vintage port, such as the acclaimed 2011 vintage, is viewed as the jewel in the crown.
 But the category overall is seeing renewed vigour thanks to interest in the aged tawnies.
 The best of these are 20-year-old or 30-year old; are barrel aged so ‘tawny’ rather than ruby in colour and show a lovely honeyed sweetness.

 Annabel Jackson is a former part-time lecturer in wine studies at the IFT in Macau, a former full-time lecturer in the wine division of Plumpton College (UK); and an Advanced Ambassador for the Academy of the Wines of Portugal.
 She is currently writing another book about Macanese cuisine.

-For more about food in Macau and Portuguese history, read these posts:
+For more about food in Macau and Portuguese history, read: